๐Ÿ”ฅ DeepEval for TypeScript is now in beta. Read the announcement.

 • Nothing printed?
 For set-* / unset-* / set-debug, a clean exit with no output often means you are passing the --quiet / -q flag.

 • Provider still active after unsetting?
-Unsetting turns off target provider USE_* flags; if a provider remains enabled and properly configured it will become the active provider.
-If no provider is enabled, but OpenAI credentials are present, OpenAI may be used as a fallback.
+Unsetting turns off that provider's USE_* flag only; if another provider's flag is still on, it becomes the active provider.
+With no USE_* flag enabled, deepeval falls back to OpenAI.
 To force a provider, run the corresponding set-<provider> command.

 On this page